 Idaho Academy of Science, Distinguished Science Communicator Award, 2004

-E. Ann Nalley Northwest Regional Award for Volunteer Service, 2007
+E. Ann Nalley Northwest Regional Award for Volunteer Service, American Chemical Society, 2007

-Mershon Award of teh Montana Academy of Science, 2011
+Mershon Award of the Montana Academy of Science, 2011

 Fellow of the American Chemical Society, 2017